 The 1500 can be had with rear-wheel-drive or optional all-wheel drive (the later is exclusive to the 1500) The 1500 comes with just the 135-inch wheelbase, which makes for 270.4 cubic feet of cargo volume.

-Standard features include A/C, power locks, vinyl seats and not much else (it is a work truck, after all.
-Windows are of the roll-up variety, the seats are manually adjustable and a stereo system is an extra-cost option.
+Standard features include A/C, power windows, power locks, vinyl seats and not much else - it is a work truck, after all.
+The seats are manually adjustable and a stereo system is an extra-cost option.

 For those interested in towing, the 1500 is capable of pulling an impressive 6700 pounds, and payload capacity is 2381 pounds.